gtamura17/uglycat-ui/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Please:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Make your changes with tests
-4. Add tests if applicable
-5. Submit a pull request
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

 ## 📄 License